Aacgectyuoki/call-center-summarization/README.md

-# 📞 Call Center AI - Transcription & Summarization System
+# 📞 DTSummarizr - Transcription & Summarization System

 A robust AI-powered call center transcription and summarization system.
 This project transcribes audio calls, processes the text, and provides summaries using AI-powered natural language processing.